junxit/us-congress-bills-116/metadata.md

 - 2019-11-14 — Introduced in Senate
 - 2019-11-14 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2019-11-20 — Committee on Banking, Housing, and Urban Affairs.
+Ordered to be reported without amendment favorably.
+- 2019-12-03 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Crapo without amendment.
+Without written report.
+- 2019-12-03 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Crapo without amendment.
+Without written report.
+- 2019-12-03 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 313.